 Submissions for the Clauder Competition for New England Playwrights and Little Festival of the Unexpected are currently closed.
 They will reopen in the summer of 2023.
 Only plays that meet our eligibility requirements below will be considered for the competition.

 The two primary ways playwrights can submit new plays for consideration at Portland Stage are through the Little Festival of the Unexpected (Portland Stage’s annual new play development festival, open to all playwrights) and Clauder Competition (for New England-based Playwrights only).
-Specific submission guidelines for these opportunities can be found on their individual pages – follow the links above or in the menu.
+Specific submission guidelines for these opportunities can be found below.
 In general:

 - Literary Agents may submit complete full-length scripts on behalf of their clients.